hitech95/Smart-CCraft/README.md

 ### Features:

   - Charge Turtles with RF
+  - Rotate the Charge Station using a Hammer or a Wrench
   - Package items using 2x2 or 3x3 pattern
-  - 1 Decorative Block
+  - Decorative Blocks
   - WAILA Itegrated

 ### Todo's
-  - Fix WAILA
+  - Implement the Packager
+  - Add custom Particle effect on ChargeStaion
   - Implement ISidedInventory

 ### Contribute